Rated R

 Ruby Rossi is a senior in high school and the only hearing member of her all-deaf family.
 She helps her older brother and parents with the fishing business after school and on weekends, but her passion is singing and she’s good at it.
 Ironic?
 She signs up for choir when she sees her crush do so too, but chickens out at auditions.
 She comes back for a second chance, and Mr. V, the teacher, accepts her after seeing her potential.
 He also chooses a duet for her and Miles (the aforementioned crush) to start practicing.

 The family relies on Ruby; she’s the only one who can hear the radio on the boat.
 As an interpreter for the business, she shoulders a great amount of stress in doing so.
-We can tell there’s a level of protection she’s proud to take on, but also burdened by, so it’s a doubled edge sword.
+We can tell there’s a level of protection she’s proud to take on, but also burdened by, so it’s a double edge sword.
 When she’s overscheduled from pursuing music and practicing for an audition at a prestigious music school, she puts the business in jeopardy and adjustments have to be made.
-The parents have used her as a crutch; the brother wants to be able to try running the business on their own… so will they let her be her own person and pursue her dream of music?
+The parents have used her as a crutch; the brother wants to be able to try running the business on their own… so, will they let her be her own person and pursue her dream of music?

 I really enjoyed watching this coming-of-age story.
 I kept saying how “refreshing” it was to watch a film that made me feel a nice range of emotions and also didn’t have me shutting my eyes from gratuitous violence or unnecessary sex scenes, or rolling my eyes from the overuse of curse words or certain agendas being shoved in my face.